-Recently, I was asked the question—“If I am not successful by the time I’m 25, will I be able to be successful later in my life?”
+Recently, I was asked, “If I am not successful by the age I’m 25, will I be able to be successful later in my life?”

 The question is asked by a young workforce that has had to live up to the expectations of doting, “empowering” parents who neglected to teach the value of failure and protected them from its real and daily existence.

 The Secret of My Real Success: True Failure